HaneenIbrahem/Mastering-JavaScript-in-20-Days/DAY11.md

 # Day 11: Deep JavaScript Foundations, v3
-This README file summarizes the JavaScript lesson on intoduction Types and Coercion.
+This README file summarizes the JavaScript lesson on intoduction Types Coercion and Philosophy of Coercion.

 ## Lesson Summary